 Parents have a legal duty to ensure that their children attend school on a regular basis.
 Absence for time out of school for any reason other than illness, will only be authorised in wholly exceptional or compassionate circumstances.
-Requests should be made in writing, to the Headteacher, explaining why the individual circumstances meet these criteria.
+Requests should be made to the Headteacher, using a form available from the School Office or via the website, explaining why the individual circumstances meet these criteria.
 Should requests be made which do not fulfil these criteria, any resulting absences will be unauthorised and appear as such on the pupil's record.
 A Fixed Term Penalty notice may be issued.
 Parents have no entitlement to take their child out of school for a holiday in term time.